Volunteer at PathWays

-The Art of Expression: In this arts-related workshop, you’ll be paired with adults supported by PathWays to create all types of projects.
+The Art of Expression: In this arts-related workshop, you’ll be paired with an adult in our programs to create all types of projects.
 These workshops allow people to express themselves creatively, helping them to realize new strengths and develop a greater sense of dignity and independence.

-Hobbies & Recreation: Work as part of a group with people supported by PathWays who attend our Recreation Programs.
-Volunteers can help people by assisting with different sports activities, yoga, fitness, cooking, arts, drama, photography, creative writing and any special area of interest that you might want to share with others.
+Hobbies & Recreation: Work as part of a group with individuals who attend our Recreation Programs.
+Volunteers can help people by assisting with different sports activities, yoga, fitness, cooking, arts, drama, photography, creative writing, or any special area of interest that you might want to share with others.
 You can volunteer for a full or half day.

-Person-to-Person Program: Will match people living in PathWays residences and attending its programs with volunteers from the community based on common interests and common points of view.
+Person-to-Person Program: Will match people who participate in one or more of our programs with volunteers from the community based on common interests.
 Both people will need to commit to a partnership of at least a year, ideally growing into a longer, perhaps lifetime relationship.
-Volunteers and those supported will spend leisure time together to bridge the gap between people with intellectual disabilities and their neighborhoods.
+Volunteers and those supported will spend leisure time together to bridge the gap between people with intellectual disabilities and their peers.

 Supply Drives: Host a supply drive to help the people that we support receive food and equipment necessary for daily living.